meyermatt22/FacePamphlet/README.md

 ## AWS
 Logged-in Users can
-* Upload multiple images of their spot to AWS S3
+* Upload multiple images to their profiles using AWS

-## Future Features
-### Google Maps Api
-Logged in Users can
-* Locate their spot with Google Maps Api